The Leader of the Pack program honors and recognizes students for outstanding contributions in leadership, scholarship, and service.

 This program has long been a tradition on campus, dating back to the 1990s.
-While originally known as the Homecoming King and Queen Competition, the award transitioned to a more inclusive and equitable process—removing the gendered structure and focusing on scholarship, leadership, a commitment to creating an inclusive campus community, and service to the campus and broader community.
+While initially known as the Homecoming King and Queen Competition, the award transitioned to a more inclusive and equitable process—removing the gendered structure and focusing on scholarship, leadership, a commitment to creating an inclusive campus community, and service to the campus and broader community.

 The process is cumulative and consists of multiple parts.
 Each qualified applicant will be evaluated on the following:

-- Cumulative Grade point average
+Cumulative Grade point average

-- Demonstrated leadership in co-curricular and community engagement
+Demonstrated leadership in co-curricular and community engagement

-- Demonstrated commitment to creating an inclusive campus community
+Demonstrated commitment to creating an inclusive campus community

-- Academic and conduct record check
+Academic and conduct record check